Set up a Registry Account

 Create a Publisher

 A publisher is an identity that can publish custom nodes to the registry.
 Every custom node needs to include a publisher identifier in the pyproject.toml file.
 Go to Comfy Registry, and create a publisher account.
 Your publisher id is globally unique, and cannot be changed later because it is used in the URL of your custom node.
-Your publisher id is found after the@
+Your publisher id is found after the@ symbol on your profile page.

-Create an API Key for publishing
+Create a Registry Publishing API Key

 Add Metadata